 Aspiring Doctors Seek Advanced Training In Addiction Medicine

-The U.S. Surgeon General's office estimates that more than 20 million people have a substance-use disorder.
+The U.S. surgeon general's office estimates that more than 20 million people have a substance-use disorder.
 Meanwhile, the nation's drug overdose crisis shows no sign of slowing.

 Yet, by all accounts, there aren't nearly enough physicians who specialize in treating addiction — doctors with extensive clinical training who are board certified in addiction medicine.

 The opioid epidemic has made this doctor deficit painfully apparent.
-And it's spurring medical institutions across the country to create fellowships for aspiring doctors who want to treat substance use disorder with the same precision and science as other diseases.
+And it's spurring medical institutions across the United States to create fellowships for aspiring doctors who want to treat substance-use disorders with the same precision and science as other diseases.

-Now numbering more than 60, these fellowship programs offer physicians a year or two of post-graduate training in clinics and hospitals where they learn evidence-based approaches for treating addiction.
+Now numbering more than 60, these fellowship programs offer physicians a year or two of postgraduate training in clinics and hospitals where they learn evidence-based approaches for treating addiction.

 Such programs are drawing a new talented generation of idealistic doctors — idealists like Dr. Hillary Tamar.